How to budget and stay on top of your family finances

-- Get in the habit of comparing prices on everything, from mortgage deals or rent to groceries and bills – then try to get a better deal each time.
-Voucher codes, discounts and offers, especially online, can save you cash on family activities, too.
+- Get in the habit of comparing prices on everything!
+That includes mortgage deals or rent to groceries and bills.
+Try to get a better deal each time.
+Save on family activities with voucher codes, discounts and offers, especially online.

 How can I use a budget to stay on track?

-- Use a notebook to log your daily spending.
-Keeping a running total can help you stick to your allowance, and makes it easier to spot patterns (such as emotional spending) or opportunities to save – for instance, taking your own snacks on outings, instead of buying them.
+Use a notebook to log your daily spending.
+Keeping a running total can help you stick to your allowance.
+It also makes it easier to spot patterns, such as emotional spending, or opportunities to save.
+For example, you could take your own snacks on outings, instead of buying them.

 Can a budget help me cope with emergencies?

 One way is to save money each month towards big bills, planned purchases or unexpected costs.
-Put aside even £10 every month for Christmas, for example, and you won’t be left scrambling to find lots of cash all in one go in December.
+Put aside at least £10 every month for Christmas, for example.
+That way, you won’t have to scramble to find lots of cash at once in December.
 The same is true for holiday funds, emergency repairs, a new car, or even treats.

-If the worst happens, your budget can also help you spot where you can adjust your spending to find extra cash if you need to.
+If the worst happens, your budget can also help you spot where you can adjust your spending to find extra cash.
 It all helps you get back on your feet faster.

 How can a budget make my family better off?

-Budgeting helps you live within your means, avoid unnecessary spending, and manage your financial commitments, all of which can leave you with more cash.
-Watching how you spend, save, or plan for the future is a great way for children to start learning money skills at home, too.
+Budgeting can help you avoid unnecessary spending and manage your financial commitments.
+It’s also a great way for children to start learning money skills at home.

 What about the bigger picture?
-You might want to support your children when they go to university, or dream of starting your own business or buying a bigger home.
-Wherever you want to be a year or two from now, your budget can help you identify how much money you can spare each month (or how much extra you need) to get there.
+You might want to support your children when they go to university.
+Ot you might have a dream of starting your own business or buying a bigger home.
+Wherever you want to be a year or two from now, your budget can help you.
+It lets you dentify how much money you can spare each month or how much extra you need to get there.

-Whether it’s for treats, investments or emergencies, it’s worth picking one or two money goals and making them part of your monthly essential spending.
-Saving up in advance often works out cheaper than buying on credit, too, so more of your money goes towards the things you really want.
-It takes patience, but squirrelling a bit away every month is the simplest way to build a nest egg – and having funds of your own gives you more freedom to spend it how you like.
+It’s worth picking one or two money goals and making them part of your monthly essential spending.
+This can be for treats, emergencies or investments.
+Saving up often works out cheaper than buying on credit.
+That way, more of your money goes towards the things you really want.
+It takes patience, but squirrelling a bit away every month is the simplest way to build a nest egg.
+And having funds of your own gives you more freedom to spend it how you like.

 How often should I update my budget?

 The more often you keep an eye on your money, the more say you have about where it goes!
-Updating your budget once a month – and keeping daily tabs on your spending – is ideal.
+The ideal is updating your budget once a month and keeping daily tabs on your spending.
 Ultimately, stick with whatever works for you.